Removing Installing Light Seals Film Cameras USCamera

 Remove all the old seals and spotlessly clean where the new seals fit.

 Installing the door channels can be the most challenging.
 When installing the door channel seals, always start at the door hinge side and work towards the latch side of the camera.
-Many ways of applying the door channels or any seals for that matter will work, however what I am just trying to relay what worked best for me.
+Many ways of applying the door channels or any seals for that matter will work, however, what I am just trying to relay what worked best for me.

 If I can see the upper door channel completely, fine.
 If not, I loosen the top cover screws first and check again.
 Most of the time the top cover will not have to be removed but sometimes it does.
 I check the bottom door channels for corner damage and remove the bottom cover if necessary.
 If the door closes and latches and unlatches easily this usually indicates the channels are ok.
-If any of the door channels show a little damage, just stretch the seal a little bit and it will fit easily in the damaged channel.
+If any of the door channels show a little damage, just stretch the seal a little bit and it will fit easily into the damaged channel.

 USCamera Tech Note.
 Camera manufacturers install light seals with the covers.
 Many times, when the top and bottom covers are installed, it will obscure a clear view of the door channel making it more challenging to install those seals.
 Over the life of many film cameras, they incur impact damage sometimes at the bottom cover corners.
 This can damage the door channel at that location.
 This will constrict that channel some making it a little more difficult to install the seal.
 Never try and straighten the channel, it will break.
 See below.